Korean imperial titles: Goryeo

 Bronze statue of Taejo of Goryeo, c.
 951. This life-size nude statue of Taejo was clothed and worshiped until the end of the Goryeo dynasty; the practice of clothing and worshiping nude statues originated in Goguryeo.
 The statue is wearing an imperial crown called a tongcheongwan.

 Taejo of Goryeo founded Goryeo in 918 as a successor to Goguryeo.
 He adopted the era name of "Bestowed by Heaven".
 Taejo was acknowledged as the successor to Dongmyeong in China.
 Goryeo was acknowledged as the successor to Goguryeo in China and Japan.
 Taejo unified Korea and proclaimed the unification of the "Samhan", or the Three Kingdoms of Korea.
 Goryeo viewed its Three Kingdoms heritage as nearly on a par with the imperial heritage of China.
 The conceptual world of the Samhan or the "Three Han"—Goguryeo, Silla, and Baekje—constituted a Goryeo tianxia.
 Within the Goryeo tianxia, called Haedong or "East of the Sea", Goryeo monarchs were emperors and Sons of Heaven.
-Other titles include Seonghwang and Sinseongjewang.

 Goryeo monarchs were called emperors and Sons of Heaven.
+(Note: "Holy emperor" and "holy monarch" were also used.)
 Imperial titles were used since the beginning of the dynasty; Taejo was called "Son of Heaven" by the last king of Silla.
 Goryeo monarchs addressed imperial edicts and were addressed as "Your Imperial Majesty".
 They were posthumously bestowed with imperial temple names.
 The use of imperial language was widespread and ubiquitous in Goryeo.
 Imperial titles and practices extended to members of the royal family.
 Members of the royal family were commonly invested as kings.
 Goryeo monarchs wore imperial yellow clothing.
 Goryeo's imperial system was modeled after that of the Tang dynasty.
 The government consisted of three departments and six ministries and the military consisted of five armies.
 Kaesong was an imperial capital and the main palace was an imperial palace; Pyongyang and Seoul were secondary capitals.
 (Note: Gyeongju was previously a secondary capital.
 The secondary capitals represented the ancient capitals of the Three Kingdoms of Korea.)
 Goryeo maintained a tributary system.
 The Jurchens who later founded the Jin dynasty viewed Goryeo as a parent country and Goryeo monarchs as suzerains.
 Goryeo monarchs were initially called "Emperor of Goryeo" by the Jin dynasty.
 The Song dynasty, the Liao dynasty, and the Jin dynasty were well aware of and tolerated Goryeo's imperial claims and practices.